KtheVeg/KtheVeg/README.md

 Hi everyone!
-I'm @Veggieoskibroski
+I'm @KtheVeg

-I'm a student developing software/code as a hobby.
-I've coded in Lua, JS, and Bash/Shell Script
+I'm a student developing software/games as a hobby.
+I'm an active user of JS and C#, and can write in many other programming languages

-I'm never running dry of ideas on what to code.
-If anyone wants to work with me on anything, let me know.
-You can contact me via Discord (Veggieoskibroski#5570).
+I enjoy writing code to help others make better code.
+My goal is to make something helpful to be used by others

-Anyway, have a great day!
+Anyway, have a good day